-Autism is a complex developmental disability that typically appears during the first three years of life and is the result of a neurological disorder that affects the normal functioning of the brain, impacting development in the areas of social interactions and communication skills.
-Both children and adults with autism typically show difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.
+Autism is a complex developmental disability that typically appears during the first three years of life and is the result of a neurological disorder that affects the typical functioning of the brain, impacting development in the areas of social interactions and communication skills.
+Both children and adults with autism often show difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.

 Autism is a spectrum disorder that affects each individual differently and at varying degrees.
 Many treatments and interventions can help diminish the effects of autism; therefore early diagnosis is critical.